Featured

 “This is a fluid process and subject to change at any time because life happens,” he adds.

 Ultimately, research shows that for significant change to occur, you need a decent number of sessions, typically equaling around a few months.
-According to the American Psychological Association, it can take at least 12 sessions for “clinically significant improvements” to mental health.
+According to the American Psychological Association, it can take at 12-16 sessions for “clinically significant improvements” to mental health.

-Furthermore, the American Psychological Association notes that people with comorbid mental health conditions – meaning that there is more than one condition present – require more extensive treatment for maximum effectiveness in managing the conditions.
+Furthermore, the American Psychological Association notes that people with comorbid mental health conditions — meaning that there is more than one condition present, like depression as well as anxiety — require more extensive treatment.
 In these cases, individuals may be in therapy for a year to 18 months.

-When all is said and done, the number of sessions and duration of treatment ultimately depend on your situation.
+When all is said and done, the number of sessions and duration of treatment ultimately depends on your situation.
 Everyone is different.

 Part of why therapy is so individualized is because so many factors play into the course of treatment.
 Here are some examples.

-Many types of psychotherapy, AKA talk therapy, exist.
+There are several types of psychotherapy, otherwise known as talk therapy.
 The type of therapy you end up with will depend on your provider’s expertise, your mental health conditions/concerns, and your history.
 A few common examples of therapy include:

 This is not an exhaustive list.
-There are other slightly less popular but still effective types of therapy.
+There are many effective types of therapy.
 Some therapists may use a blend of different therapy modalities to best treat their patients’ symptoms.

 Therapy goals are also highly individualized and personal, depending on your struggles and diagnosed mental health condition.
 Taking stock of these goals and noticing if you’re working towards them is another way to tell if you are making progress in therapy.